paaauuu10/so_long/README.txt

 What needs to check and it is not doing right now
 1. Check if there is a solution to finish the game.
     1.a.
 Is it possibble to collect all the coins?
-    1.b. is it possible to leave?
+    1.b.
+Is it possible to leave?